pivotal/docs-platform-automation/docs/concepts/upgrade.md

-This topic provides an overview of upgrading and recovering an Ops Manager using Platform Automation, including common errors.
+This topic provides an overview of upgrading and recovering an Ops Manager using Platform Automation Toolkit, including common errors.

 {% include "./.export_installation_note.md" %}